Perfect Week: Plot

-Barney goes to have sex with Christy and his interview with Jim Nantz ends.
+Lily realizes they all need Barney's perfect week to make them feel better.
+With the helps of his friends, Barney completes his tryst with Christy.
 Barney is called into the office and his boss says he will be keeping his job.
 Back at the bar, the gang commemorates Barney's week by retiring the tie he wore on the seventh day.